Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Analysis and results

 We obtain a map of the kurtosis of the Ly$\alpha$ profiles via

-Kurtosis quantifies how much flux is in the wings of the profiles, i.e. their tail extremity, in comparison to the wings of Gaussian profile\footnote{A common misconception about $\kappa$ is, that it is a measure of ``peakedness'' \citep{Westfall2014}.}.
-For $\kappa = 3$ the wings are comparable to the Gaussian profile, while profiles with $\kappa > 3$ show more pronounced wings (e.g. panels 4, 6 and 8 in Figure~\ref{fig:exspec}), while $\kappa < 3$ indicates the absence of pronounced wings (e.g. panels 1, 6, and 11 in Figure~\ref{fig:exspec}).
+Kurtosis quantifies how much flux is in the wings of the profiles in comparison to the wings of Gaussian profile (i.e. their tail extremity).
+For $\kappa = 3$ the tails are comparable to the Gaussian profile, while profiles with $\kappa > 3$ show more pronounced tails (e.g. panels 6 and 11 in Figure~\ref{fig:exspec}), while $\kappa < 3$ indicates the absence of pronounced tails (e.g. panels 1, 5, and 9 in Figure~\ref{fig:exspec}).
 Of course, only wings that are significantly above the noise can contribute to this statistic.
-As a corollary regions of low S/N are biased towards to low kurtosis values.
-We avoid these biases by increasing the display threshold to $\mathrm{S/N}_\mathrm{max} = 15$.
-We show our so obtained map for $\kappa^{xy}$ in the centre panel of Figure~\ref{fig:hm}.
+As a corollary, regions of low S/N are biased towards to low kurtosis values.
+We avoid these biases by increasing the display threshold to $\mathrm{S/N}_\mathrm{max} = 13$.
+We show the resulting map for $\kappa^{xy}$ in the centre panel of Figure~\ref{fig:hm}.